mrjamiebowman/tsa/README.md

 Let's start with how modern .NET handles configuration to understand where this tool steps in.

 ### Modern .NET's Configuration Store
 Modern .NET is based around a `Configuration Store` that can source multiple locations.
 For example, applications can include settings from User Secrets, Environment Variables, Azure App Configuration, appSettings.json, and more.
 The last store referenced will always win when looking up configuration keys.

-Verifying the individual sources alone doesn't always proove that the configuration is correct.
+**Verifying the individual sources alone doesn't always proove that the configuration is correct when the application runs.**

 ```mermaid
 flowchart LR